 Individuals eligible to apply must:

-- be enrolled in a college or university as a junior or senior, or who have graduated within the last two years (i.e., 2016 or thereafter).
-Individuals currently enrolled in a terminal masters-level graduate program in psychology are also eligible.
-Students currently attending the University of Minnesota are eligible to apply.
+- be enrolled in a college or university as a junior or senior, or who have graduated within the last two years (i.e., 2017 or thereafter).
+Individuals currently enrolled in a terminal master's-level graduate program in psychology are also eligible.
+Students currently attending the University of Minnesota are eligible to apply;

-- identify as a member of groups underrepresented in graduate training in psychology, including ethnic and racial minority groups, low-income backgrounds, persons with disability, LGBTQ+, military veterans, and first-generation college students or graduates.
+- identify as a member of groups underrepresented in graduate training in psychology, including ethnic and racial minority groups, low-income backgrounds, persons with a disability, LGBTQ+, military veterans, and first-generation college students or graduates.
 Please note that international students are not eligible to apply.

 Individuals must also meet one of the following criteria:

-- be committed to pursuing doctoral training in psychology in one of our programs of research: Clinical Science and Psychopathology; Counseling Psychology; Cognitive and Brain Sciences; Industrial/Organizational Psychology; Personality, Individual Differences, and Behavior Genetics; Quantitative Psychology/Psychometric Methods; or Social Psychology.
-OR
+- be committed to pursuing doctoral training in psychology in one of our programs of research: Clinical Science and Psychopathology Research; Cognitive and Brain Sciences; Counseling Psychology; Industrial/Organizational Psychology; Personality, Individual Differences, and Behavior Genetics; Quantitative Psychology/Psychometric Methods; or Social Psychology; OR

-- be committed to pursuing doctoral training in either Child Development or Educational/School Psychology, which are located in different departments at the University of Minnesota.
+- be committed to pursuing doctoral training in either Child Development or Educational Psychology, which are located in different departments at the University of Minnesota.

 - Completed online application form

 - As part of the application you will need to upload the following documents as a PDF:

 - A statement describing your educational and career objectives